IBM-AI-Hardware-Center/AiMOS/docsrc/aimos-userid.rst

 Set your password
 ^^^^^^^^^^^^^^^^^

 You will receive the link similar to this, https://secure.cci.rpi.edu/password/?a=XXXXXXXXXXXXXXXX, where XXXXXXXXXXXXXXXX is your reset token.
 You need to use the link to reset your password.
+Please note that you have 24 hours to reset your password after you receive the email.
+If you miss it, you need to send an email to support@ccni.rpi.edu to request for a new password reset token.
 After reset the password, the next step is to :ref:`set-challenge`.

 .. _set-challenge: